xian-network/xian-standard-contracts/README.md

 - **XSC####**: The prefix "XSC" stands for Xian Standard Contract, followed by a numerical identifier indicating the sequence of the standard.

+### Testing

+- See the [contract-dev-environment](https://github.com/xian-network/contract-dev-environment) repository for information on how to test the contracts.

 ## Contact

 For further assistance or to report issues or propose feature requests, please open an issue in the repository or contact the project maintainers directly.